lorien/grab/docs2/source/grab_quickstart.rst

     >>> g.response.total_time
     0.764033

 After we made a network requests with `go` method, we can access data of response via `grab.response` attribute.
-Also, the `response` objects is a return value of `go` method.
+Also, the `response` objects is returned by `go` method.

 Making a POST request
 ---------------------